TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 *   to conduct research where personally identifiable information will be de-identified, analyzed and compared at an aggregate level for statistical purposes
 *   if Drugs.com is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personally identifiable information, as well as any choices you may have regarding your personally identifiable information

-Your email message, question, or comment may be forwarded to authorized Drugs.com employees, contractors or subcontractors, who may be better able to help you.
-These contractors or subcontractors are authorized to use your personally identifiable information only as necessary to provide these services to us.
-Except for authorized law enforcement investigations, we do not share email with any other outside organizations.
 However, email and online forms are not secure against interception and senders cannot expect guaranteed privacy.

 Registration